Whether you rent or own your property, it’s not uncommon to encounter a mould issue at some stage during the year if conditions become damp.

 Preventing mould at home requires a joint effort by you and your landlord.
 It’s important to stop moisture from entering your home and growing once it’s inside.

 - rain leaking into your house through the roof or walls

 - showering, cooking and boiling without proper ventilation (exhaust fans/open windows)

 - using clothes dryers and unflued gas heaters without proper ventilation

 - indoor plumbing leaks

 - storing large amounts of water-absorbent materials, such as books or cardboard boxes in a damp space

 Both the tenant and landlord can be held responsible for damage caused by mould, depending on the circumstances.

 The tenant’s responsibility for mould

-If you’re renting property in Australia, you must:
+If you’re renting a property in Australia, you must: